-They say imitation is the highest form of flattery so it’s safe to assume Ferrero Rocher, the producers of Nutella will be pleased to the moon and back that I decided not spend money on their product and create a healthier, tastier version at home.
-But who is comparing, right?
+They say imitation is the highest form of flattery.
+So it’s safe to assume Ferrero Rocher, the producers of Nutella, will be pleased to the moon and back that I decided to create a healthier, tastier version at home.

 - 300g/2 cups dry roasted almonds salted